KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

 			}
     ```

 27. Now that we've got the properties of our projectile set up, all we have to do now is register it and then add it to the projectile catalog.
 The first one is done with `PrefabAPI`'s `RegisterNetworkPrefab` which accepts a `GameObject`.
-The second one will be us adding to the list of projectiles in the Projectile Catalog.
+The second one will be us adding to the list of projectiles using the new `ProjectileAPI`.
 Let's do so now:
     ```csharp
 			public void CreateProjectile()
 			{